violet-eco/violet-eco.github.io/docs/FOREWORD.md

 ### Key Features
 1. **Advanced Privacy and Security:** Violet takes your privacy and security seriously.
 With built-in encryption, secure boot verification and comprehensive permission management, you have full control over your data.
 Refer to [this document](./features/privacy-and-security.md) for further details.
 2. **AI-Powered Personal Assistance:** Meet your new digital companion!
 3. **Cloud Integration:** Harness the power of the cloud with seamless integration into Violet.
-Access your files, sync data across devices, and collaborate with ease, all while ensuring the highest level of data protection.
+Access your files, sync data across devices and collaborate with ease, all while ensuring the highest level of data protection.
 4. **Immutable System:** Violet adopts the concept of immutability, ensuring that critical system files and configurations remain unchanged.
 This provides a stable and secure foundation for the operating system.

 ### My Big Dreams and Goals